-Gestational diabetes does not cause obvious signs or symptoms in most expectant women.
-It is usually diagnosed during routine screening at the time of pregnancy.
+Gestational diabetes does not cause obvious signs or symptoms in most women.
+It is usually diagnosed following routine screening during pregnancy.
+It usually develops during the second half of pregnancy but can occur as early as the 20th week.
 Women who are diagnosed in early pregnancy may have underlying diabetes that has not been previously recognised.

 A two-step screening process for gestational diabetes is usually used:

 - Oral (1-hour) glucose challenge (polycose) test: A blood sample is taken one hour after drinking a glucose solution.
-A blood glucose level of below 7.8 mmol/L is considered normal.
 If the result is higher than normal, a second test is recommended.